-The potential impacts the project may have on Springpole and/or Birch Lake are considered to be the more environmentally and socially sensitive components of the project.
-We are cognizant of these sensitivities and have taken steps to design the project with these sensitivities in mind.
-To that end, the project is designed to avoid direct interaction with the Birch Lake watershed, and all baseline studies carried out to date are structured to identify areas of risk so they can be protected to minimize impact during the development and operation of the project or totally avoided.
+The potential impacts the project may have on Springpole Lake and/or Birch Lake are considered to be the more environmentally and socially sensitive components of the Project.
+We are cognizant of these sensitivities and have taken steps to design the Project with these sensitivities in mind.
+To that end, the project has been designed to avoid direct interaction with the Birch Lake watershed.